lisa-lumos/Java/08-abstraction.md

     public abstract void makeNoise();

     public final String getExplicitType() {
+        // subclasses can use this concrete method
-        return getClass().getSimpleName() + " (" + type + ")";
+        // but final keyword prevent it from being overridden by subclasses return getClass().getSimpleName() + " (" + type + ")";
     }
 }